 The Everyday Hero

 These people radiate liveliness and action.
 They're always moving and spend a lot of time looking for their glasses.
 And here, we mean that in the plural, since this type needs one model for reading and another one for distance vision.
 But two pairs of glasses aren't enough!
 These loveable whirlwinds need to have a solution in the kitchen for cooking; in the bathroom for doing their makeup; in the living room for watching TV; and in bed for reading.
 They also like to see clearly at the office and in their cars.
 Either they have glasses made for each and every place, or they get a chain to secure the two necessary models around their neck so they can't lose them.
-For their hectic lives, "unbreakable" eyeglass frames and lenses are a must, since their glasses can easily find their way under a stack of folders, get knocked off the table, or fall in the car from time to time.
+For hectic people, robust spectacle frames and lenses are a must, since their spectacles can easily find their way under a stack of folders, get knocked off the table, or fall in the car from time to time.